Datavault-UK/automate-dv-docs/docs/best_practices.md

 !!! tip
     The null keys default values can be configured, [Read more](./macros/index.md#global-variables)

-If not configured by the user, NULLs get handled in the built-in hashing processes in dbtvault:
+If not configured by the user, NULLs get handled in the built-in hashing processes in AutomateDV:

 - Nulls get replaced with a placeholder; by default this is `^^`.
 - If all components of a non-hashdiff (PK/HK) hashed column are NULL, then the whole key will evaluate as NULL and the record will not be loaded.